aimms/how-to/Articles/375/375-library-function-procedure.rst

                 Index: ii;
             }
             Parameter p_retval;
         }

 #.
 Solve statements are not allowed.

 #.
 Procedure calls are not allowed, but calls to other functions are allowed.

-.. warning:: AIMMS Functions cannot be used in the expressions of constraints definitions and variable definitions.
+.. note:: AIMMS Functions cannot be used in the expressions of constraints definitions and variable definitions.

 Procedures in the library
 -------------------------

 Unlike with functions, there are no restrictions placed on the statements that can be executed in a procedure.
-This allows you to model much more complicated data flows using procedures.
+This allows you to model much more complicated data flow using procedures.
-..
-This permits more complicated data flows than with functions.

 To illustrate, the above example will be extended to copy data to a set and parameter in the private section of the library.